-Our strength is our membership, a nationwide community of novelists, journalists, editors, poets, essayists, playwrights, publishers, translators, agents, and other professionals, and an even larger network of devoted readers and supporters who join with them to carry out PEN’s mission and work.
+Our strength is our membership—a nationwide community of novelists, journalists, editors, poets, essayists, playwrights, publishers, translators, agents, and other professionals, and an even larger network of devoted readers and supporters who join with them to carry out PEN America’s mission.

-Read The PEN Charter to learn more about our mission.
+Read The PEN Charter to learn more about our history.

-The Freedom to Write Program defends writers and protects free expression in the United States and around the world.
+The Free Expression Programs defend writers and protect free expression in the United States and around the world.

 World Voices Festival

-Each spring, the PEN World Voices Festival of International Literature showcases work of writers from around the world in a cross-cultural celebration of the written word.
-Chaired by Salman Rushdie, the Festival has featured such luminaries as Nadine Gordimer, Toni Morrison, Orhan Pamuk, Umberto Eco, Ian McEwan, and Mario Vargas Llosa.
+Each spring, the PEN World Voices Festival of International Literature showcases the work of writers from around the world in a cross-cultural celebration of the written word.
+The Festival has featured such luminaries as Nadine Gordimer, Toni Morrison, Orhan Pamuk, Umberto Eco, Ian McEwan, and Mario Vargas Llosa.

 PEN confers over $150,000 to writers in the fields of fiction, science writing, essays, sports writing, biography, children’s literature, translation, drama, or poetry.

-The PEN Translation Committee advocates for literary translators, working to foster a wider understanding of their art and offering professional resources and support for translators, publishers, critics and others with an interest in international literature.
+The Translation Committee advocates for literary translators, working to foster a wider understanding of their art and offering professional resources and support for translators, publishers, critics, and others with an interest in international literature.

-The Children’s/YA Committee meets monthly to discuss topics such as censorship and diversity.
-We support authors whose books have been challenged, sponsor school visits in New Orleans and NYC, plan public programs, and administer the PEN children’s book awards.
+The Children’s/YA Book Authors Committee meets monthly to discuss topics such as censorship and diversity.
+The committee supports authors whose books have been challenged, sponsors school visits in New Orleans and NYC, plans public programs, and administers PEN’s children’s and YA awards.